Why Is My Car Making a Clicking Noise?

 A clicking sound that happens when you drive slowly, particularly when braking, could indicate a loose brake pad.
 If the pad is not secured to the calliper, it might move around at slower speeds.
 The fix for this would be a brake pad replacement.

-The average cost for front and rear brake pads is £230.67.
+The average price for a brake pads and discs replacement is £246.50.

 My car makes a rapid clicking noise